What is Salsa?

 Salsa at the USC

 Most of the salsa classes are given by the University Sports Centre.
 Leidance offers an extra class: Leidance Advanced Salsa Class.
 This is an extra advanced course for those who have finished the advanced course.
-Be aware that the level in this class is high!
+You have to be a Leidance member to join this class, but even as a non member you can try it out once for free!

 More information about the dance classes at the University Sports Centre can be found here.